Who We Are

 College admission offices have extensive experience evaluating students with and without AP classes.

 CA is well known and respected for our strong academic program.
 On average, CA’s 100 Seniors head to 65 different colleges and universities across the country and around the world.
-They are prepared to think and engage with new perspectives and ideas.
+They are prepared to think critically and engage with new perspectives and ideas.

 In Good Company